 - Draw ghost faces on empty, clean milk jugs with black marker for instant ghost lanterns.
 (You could also use white paper bags instead of milk jugs.)

-How to make shrunken head apples.
+Wondering how to make shrunken apple heads?
 Cut apples in half lengthwise and core each apple to remove the seeds.
 Then use a coring tool and paring knife to carve each face.
-Press cloves into the eye sockets or as noses.
+Press some cloves into the eye sockets or use them as noses.
 Dip apples in fresh lemon juice and bake for 90 minutes or until apples are dry and begin to brown around the edges.

 There is always a surplus of candy at Halloween.
-If you have extra that’s not claimed by the trick-or-treaters, you can turn it into a whimsical dessert for your after-party.
+Use your extra candy to create a whimsical dessert for your after-party.

-Make a cookie pizza ahead of time and then top it with crushed mini chocolate bars and a chocolate drizzle, and it’s an instant party dessert.
-Or mix the candy with popcorn and pretzels and create custom popcorn mix.
+Make a cookie pizza ahead of time and then top it with crushed mini chocolate bars and a chocolate drizzle for an instant party dessert.
+Or mix the candy with popcorn and pretzels and create a custom popcorn mix.